fdevillard/ada-swissleak/README.md

          * managers
          * signatories
      * More information can be purchased.
 We're looking for an access.
-     * They don't already have an API for accessing their data in a convenient way.
+     * They don't have an API for accessing their data in a convenient way.
 Thus, we tried to parse their website, without success.
  * [opencorporates](https://opencorporates.com/)
      * The largest open database of companies in the world with 115.272.454 companies.